 The ArQuives is committed to preserving all aspects of LGBTQ2+ history in Canada.
 Given that language is a constantly evolving construct, many items in our collection may be considered offensive, inappropriate, or unacceptable by contemporary standards, or are explicitly racist, sexual, or violent in nature.
 As such, certain language and descriptions may not be appropriate for all readers.

 Our mandate is to preserve the historical record; to correct or revise language and terminology through a 21st century lens would constitute an act of erasure.
 We have preserved the language of each individual artifact, as doing so reflects how LGBTQ2+ individuals and communities defined themselves, and provides uncensored depictions of challenging chapters in our history.
-You can learn more about our Collection Description Policy.
+You can learn more about this via our Collection Description Policy.